 Advance Directives - Living Wills

-Your family members won't have to guess, and they won't have to make hard choices about your health care if your situation or condition prevents you from communicating your wishes.
+Your family members won't have to guess or make hard choices about your healthcare if your situation or condition prevents you from communicating your wishes.
 St. Vincent’s and your physicians will honor any of these documents that you provide us with.
 They will become part of your health record.

-The Attorney General has a booklet that discusses the options available in Connecticut to help you to provide written instructions as to what treatment choices you desire to be made if you become unable to express your wishes.
-Click here to download a copy of the Attorney General booklet
+The Connecticut Attorney General booklet, “Your Rights To Make Healthcare Decisions,” can help you navigate your legal rights and decide what medical treatment choices you desire if you become unable to express your wishes.
+Click here to download the booklet.

-If you are interested in having a conversation about forming your advance directives, please call to speak with one of our Social Workers at (203) 576-5608
+If you are interested in discussing your options or have questions, please call to speak with one of St. Vincent’s social workers at (203) 576-5608.